J. Strom Thurmond Dam and Lake

 Bream

 Varieties of bream in Thurmond Lake include bluegill, redbreast sunfish, redear sunfish, green sunfish, and pumpkinseed.
 The most popular baits are crickets, worms, and mealworms, although some bream will strike small artificial lures such as spinners, flies, and popping bugs.
-As a general rule, small to medium-size bream can be located along the shoreline while larger fish will be in slightly deeper water.
+Generally, small to medium-size bream can be located along the shoreline while larger fish will be in slightly deeper water.
 A good time to fish for bream is during the summer when a full moon is present because bream tend to spawn at that time.

 Largemouth Bass